Feel better. Love better. Live better.

 - have homework to do outside of session (we’ll come up with that together, too!);

-- better understand your thinking patterns, and how they can better serve you; and,
+- better understand your thought patterns and how to change them; and,

 - GROW with guidance, empathy and support.

-While my counseling approach provides a foundation for working together with clients, what is most important is a positive therapeutic relationship.
-That means clients feel seen, heard and understood when we work together, and we make overall progress toward their counseling goals.
+While my counseling approach provides a solid foundation for working with clients, what is most important to a successful outcome is a positive therapeutic relationship.
+That means I’m focused on helping you to feel seen, heard and understood when we work together, and ensuring we make overall progress toward your treatment goals.

 Additional treatment tools I can offer

-Eye Movement Desensitization and Reprocessing (EMDR) therapy is designed to help clients reprocess traumatic memories that were not resolved naturally, allowing the brain to resume healing and the trauma response to be diminished.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy helps clients reprocess traumatic memories that were not resolved naturally, allowing the brain to resume healing and the trauma response to be diminished.
 Though commonly used to treat PTSD, EMDR has also shown to be effective in treating anxiety, depression, grief, panic disorders and a variety of other conditions.
 It often yields results faster than more traditional approaches to therapy.
 Learn more from the EMDR International Association.

 Cognitive Processing Therapy is a cognitive-behavioral treatment designed specifically for PTSD.
 It is a structured approach that has proven to be effective in reducing PTSD symptoms stemming from abuse, assault, combat, rape, natural disasters and other traumatic experiences.
 Treatment for a specific traumatic event is typically completed over the course of 12 sessions, though fewer or additional sessions may be required.
 Learn more about Cognitive Processing Therapy.